Easy Kids Breakfast: Banana Pancakes Recipe

 Yes, a 6-month-old can have pancakes, provided they are made with baby-friendly ingredients and are soft and easy to chew.
 Baby pancakes should be free from added sugar, salt, and honey.
 Making pancakes with fruit, such as bananas, and using baby formula or breast milk instead of cow's milk can make them suitable for this age.
 Always supervise your baby while eating and ensure the pancakes are cut into small, manageable pieces.

-Is banana OK for a 6-month-old?
+Is banana okay for a 6-month-old?

 How to make baby pancakes with baby formula?

-To make baby pancakes with baby formula, simply replace the milk in your pancake recipe with an equivalent amount of prepared baby formula.
+To make baby pancakes with baby formula, replace the milk in your recipe with an equivalent amount of prepared baby formula.
 This can be a great way to introduce new textures to your baby while ensuring they are still getting the nutrients from their formula.
 Combine the formula with your chosen pancake ingredients, like mashed bananas and a little flour, to create a smooth, baby-friendly batter.

 Do babies need teeth to eat pancakes?